8 shallots companion plants and what you should avoid

 Swiss chard thrives in different soil conditions, preferring well-drained, nutrient-rich soil with a pH range between 6.0 and 7.0.
 It embraces partial shade and moderate moisture, showcasing vibrant leaves and sturdy stems.
 Swiss chard enriches the soil, attracts beneficial insects.

-Planting these plants next to shallots have huge negative effects on the development of your plant.
+Planting these plants next to shallots has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your shallots.
 Because of these negative effects, we don’t recomment growing the plants below next to your shallots.

 Grape